 - Hire and train staff or help make hiring decisions

 - Supervise information technology (IT) staff

 - Consider project proposals and evaluate feasibility

 Technical Manager Requirements

 The BLS notes that while a graduate degree is preferable, most technical managers need only a bachelor's degree in a field based in computer technology.
 CIS managers may consider a four-year program with a major in management information systems (MIS) or computer or information science.
 However, some managers are able to obtain positions with an associate's degree and work experience, the BLS states, often continuing their education while on the job.

 Continuing education can be found through a Master of Business Administration (MBA) with an emphasis in technology program that covers related coursework in areas such as marketing, administration, finance and database and systems management.
 The BLS also notes that additional expertise can be gained through experience or certification with specific products, which can also increase chances of employment.

 Technical Manager Career Information

-The BLS reported that technical managers accounted for approximately 319,080 jobs in 2013.
+The BLS reported that technical managers accounted for approximately 414,400 jobs in 2018.
 Technical managers usually work as contractors for financial, government, and manufacturing institutions, among other large businesses and organizations.
-With growing IT departments, the need for technical managers is great, and BLS statistics project that CIS manager job openings will increase by 15% from 2012 to 2022.
+With growing IT departments, the need for technical managers is great, and BLS statistics project that CIS manager job openings will increase by 11% from 2018 to 2028, which is much faster than average.
 Compensation differs based on amount of responsibility and specialization.
-CIS managers earned an average yearly income of $132,570 as of May 2013, according to the BLS.
+CIS managers earned an average yearly income of $152,860 as of May 2018, according to the BLS.